lilab-bcb/cumulus/docs/trust4.rst

       -
       -
     * - bam_barcode_field
-      - | [trust4 option --barcode] BAM field for barcode.
+      - | [trust4 option \-\-barcode] BAM field for barcode.
 	| Only use when BAM file is used as input.
       -
       -
     * - bam_abnormal_unmap_flag
-      - | [trust4 option --abnormalUnmapFlag] The flag in BAM for the unmapped read-pair is nonconcordant.
+      - | [trust4 option \-\-abnormalUnmapFlag] The flag in BAM for the unmapped read-pair is nonconcordant.
 	| Only use when BAM file is used as input.
       -
       -
     * - skipMateExtension
-      - [trust4 option --skipMateExtension] Do not extend assemblies with mate information, useful for SMART-seq.
+      - [trust4 option \-\-skipMateExtension] Do not extend assemblies with mate information, useful for SMART-seq.
       -
       -
     * - mateIdSuffixLen
-      - [trust4 option --mateIdSuffixLen] The suffix length in read id for mate.
+      - [trust4 option \-\-mateIdSuffixLen] The suffix length in read id for mate.
       -
       -
     * - noExtraction
-      - [trust4 option --noExtraction] Directly use the files from provided -1 -2/-u to assemble.
+      - [trust4 option \-\-noExtraction] Directly use the files from provided -1 -2/-u to assemble.
       -
       -
     * - repseq
-      - [trust4 option --repseq] The data is from TCR-seq or BCR-seq.
+      - [trust4 option \-\-repseq] The data is from TCR-seq or BCR-seq.
       -
       -
     * - outputReadAssignment
-      - [trust4 option --outputReadAssignment] Output read assignment results to the prefix_assign.out file.
+      - [trust4 option \-\-outputReadAssignment] Output read assignment results to the prefix_assign.out file.
       -
       -
     * - docker_registry